Chieftain apologizes for "lapse in judgment"

 to educate its editorial staff on the finer points of racism in America."

-We asked Managing Editor Steve Hensen about it, and he writes via email:
+We asked Managing Editor Steve Henson about it, and he writes via email:

 “In our effort to be clever, we erred in using a phrase that is offensive.
 We apologize for the lapse in judgement.”